Massachusetts Bay Transportation Authority (MBTA) Access Information

 The RIDE: THE RIDE paratransit service provides door-to door, shared-ride transportation to eligible people who cannot use fixed-route transit (bus, subway, trolley) all or some of the time because of a physical, cognitive or mental disability.
 THE RIDE is operated by the Massachusetts Bay Transportation Authority (MBTA) in compliance with the federal Americans with Disabilities Act (ADA).
 Under the ADA, paratransit functions as a 'safety net' for people whose disabilities prevent them from using public transit.
 It is not intended to be a comprehensive system of transportation that meets all the needs of persons with disabilities, and it is distinct from medical or human services transportation.
 You will travel with other customers going in the same general direction.

-One-way fares for premium non-ADA trips are $5 per registered passenger or guest.
+One-way fares for premium non-ADA trips for each registered passenger or guest is $5.25.
 This applies when the trip origin and/or destination is greater than 3/4 miles from MBTA bus or subway service and outside of the core areas, or for same-day trip requests or changes, except for trip time negotiation.
 Reservationists will confirm the fare when you schedule a trip.

 A Personal Care Assistant (PCA) accompanying a registered user is not charged a fare.
 One other person may travel as a guest.
 Additional guests are allowed if space is available.
+Any guest is charged the applicable fare as noted above.
 PCAs and guests must travel to and from the same destination at the same time as the registered user.
-Guest fare is $3.
-In order to use the RIDE you must complete an application and become elgible.
 Allow twenty one days to process application upon receipt.
 Call 617-222-5123 or 800-533-6282; TTY 617-222-5415 for information on towns and to receive an application.

 The RIDE Service Area map: http://www.mbta.com/riding_the_t/accessible_services/default.asp?id=7108#rideserv